tovy-eu/tovy.eu-website/src/content/blog/2024-08-02-the-power-of-automation.md

 Tovy was built to solve this specific problem.
 We believe you cannot automate a process if you have not engineered the data first.

 The missing link is not better AI.
-The missing link is Data Engineering.
+The missing link is **Data Engineering**.

 ## Why AI Projects Fail: The Context Problem
 Why do so many AI projects fail?
-The answer is usually Context.
+The answer is usually **Context**.

 An AI Agent (like a chatbot) is only as smart as the information you give it.
 In a university, giving AI good information is easy.
 In a real company, it is very hard.